 - Support and programming for students in recovery

-The Counseling Center provides brief, solution-focused therapeutic interventions to UTC students; including, since its debut in March, telehealth remote counseling services.
+The Counseling Center provides brief, solution-focused therapeutic interventions to UTC students including telehealth remote counseling services.

-Telehealth consultations are available between 9 a.m. and 4 p.m.
+Telehealth consultations are available 9 a.m. to 4 p.m.
 Monday through Friday.
-Call 423-425-4438 for more information or to schedule a consultation.
+Call 423-425-4438 for information or to schedule a consultation.

 Review tips for coping with COVID-19 and the full array of services offered by the UTC Counseling Center here.